-Join us September 25 for the 2021 Durango Fall Blaze Bicycle Celebration presented by Morehart Murphy Subaru and Baird Wealth Management.
-We are returning to an in-person event with a new slate of rides for road, mountain bike, and gravel riders.
-You’ll have fully stocked aid stations, and an always memorable post-ride celebration with live music, great food, and local brews.
+Join us October 7 for the 2023 Durango Fall Blaze Bicycle Celebration .
+We are returning with your favorite road and gravel rides, fully stocked aid stations, and the always memorable post-ride celebration with great food and local brews.

 Support FLC Cycling